Gary Lippman

 Gary Lippman (born August 8, 1963) is an American author, journalist, attorney, and film producer.
-Lippman's journalistic work has been published in The New York Times, The Paris Review, Vice, and more.
-He produced the film Vinyl in 2012, and his debut novel Set the Controls for the Heart of Sharon Tate was published by Rare Bird Books in 2019.
-In July 2022, Lippman released his second book "We Loved The World But Could Not Stay", a collection of microfiction.
+Lippman's journalistic work has been published in The New York Times, The Paris Review, Vice, Los Angeles Review of Books, LitHub and more.
+He is the author of two novels, Set the Controls for the Heart of Sharon Tate and I Wish, Therefore I Am, along with a collection of microfiction titled We Loved The World But Could Not Stay, all published by Rare Bird Books.
+In 2012, he co-produced the film Vinyl.

 Early life and education

 Lippman received his B.A. in English literature from Rutgers University in 1986, his J.D. from the Northwestern University Pritzker School of Law in 1990 and has worked with New York's Innocence Project.